cryptpad/blog/posts/CryptPad-at-FOSDEM-2021.md

 ---
 title: CryptPad at FOSDEM 2021
 date: 2021-02-03 18:56:52
-author: David Benqué
+author: "David Benqu\xE9"
 tags:
 - presentation
 - FOSDEM
 - talk
+summary: The CryptPad team is taking part in the 2021 online edition of FOSDEM.
+We will use this opportunity to reflect on the past year from a couple of different perspectives.
 ---

 (this post was edited on 24th Feb.
 2021 to include links to videos and corrections)